pascalirminger/CarND-Traffic-Sign-Classifier-P2/Writeup.md

 * ```blurImage(img)```
 * ```gammaImage(img)```

-A function ```processRandom(img)``` creates a new image with random adoption of the functions above.
+The function ```processRandom(img)``` creates a new image with random adoption of the functions described earlier.
 Here are some examples of an original image and an augmented image:

 ![alt text][image3a]
 ![alt text][image3b]